Nobody likes paying child support. As necessary as it is, nobody likes paying it. But

 Get Help: Notify the Court of Emancipation

-It is hard to believe, but the judicial system is not going to remember that your son or daughter has had a birthday.
-They are not going to know that you have a problem unless you make them aware.
+The judicial system is not going to know that your son or daughter has had an 18th birthday.
+You have to make them aware of any change in status.

 Will I Be Reimbursed for overpayment?